-Storage migration requires a single-use license and operates on system models supported by DD OS version 5.7 or later.

-Multiple storage migration operations require multiple licenses.
-However, multiple source enclosures can be migrated to multiple destination enclosures during a single operation.
+- Storage migration requires a single-use license and operates on system models supported by DD OS version 5.7 or later. - Note: Multiple storage migration operations require multiple licenses.
+However, multiple source enclosures can be migrated to multiple destination enclosures during a single operation. - Two licenses are required for storage migration: - The storage migration feature license

-- Storage migration is based on capacity, not enclosure count.
-Therefore: - One source enclosure can be migrated to one destination enclosure. - One source enclosure can be migrated to multiple destination enclosures. - Multiple source enclosures can be migrated to one destination enclosure. - Multiple source enclosures can be migrated to multiple destination enclosures. - The destination enclosures must: - Be new, unassigned and unlicensed shelves. - Be supported on the DD system model. - Contain at least as much usable capacity as the enclosures they are replacing.

-It is not possible to determine the utilization of the source shelf.
-The Data Domain system performs all calculations based on the capacity of the shelf.

-- The DD system model must have sufficient memory to support the active tier storage capacity of the new enclosures. - Data migration is not supported for disks in the system controller. - ▲ CAUTION

-Do not upgrade DD OS until the in-progress storage migration is complete.

-Storage migration cannot start when the file system is disabled or while a DD OS upgrade is in progress, another migration is in progress, or a RAID reconstruction is in progress.

-If a storage migration is in progress, a new storage migration license is required to start a new storage migration operation after the in-progress migration completes.
-The presence or absence of a storage migration license is reported as part of the upgrade precheck.

-- All specified source enclosures must be in the same tier (active or archive). - There can be only one disk group in each source enclosure, and all disks in the disk group must be installed in within the same enclosure. - All disks in each destination enclosure must be of the same type (for example, all SATA or all SAS). - After migration begins, the destination enclosures cannot be removed. - Source enclosures cannot be removed until migration is complete and finalized. - The storage migration duration depends on the system resources (which differ for different system models), the availability of system resources, and the data quantity to migrate.
+- The capacity and shelf type license for the destination enclosures - Storage migration is based on capacity, not enclosure count.
+Therefore: - One source enclosure can be migrated to one destination enclosure. - One source enclosure can be migrated to multiple destination enclosures. - Multiple source enclosures can be migrated to one destination enclosure. - Multiple source enclosures can be migrated to multiple destination enclosures. - The storage migration licensing process consists of: - 1.
+Updating the elicense installed on the system with the storage migration feature license and the capacity and shelf type license for the destination enclosures before running the migration operation. - 2.
+Updating the elicense installed on the system to remove the original capacity and shelf type license and the storage migration feature license after the migration operation is complete. - The destination enclosures must: - Be unassigned shelves with the drives in an unused state. - Be licensed for sufficient capacity to receive the data from the source enclosures, with the license installed on the system - Be supported on the DD system model. - Contain at least as much usable capacity as the enclosures they are replacing. - Note: It is not possible to determine the utilization of the source shelf.
+The system performs all calculations based on the capacity of the shelf. - The DD system model must have sufficient memory to support the active tier storage capacity of the new enclosures. - Data migration is not supported for disks in the system controller. - $\bullet \quad \text{$ \triangle$ | CAUTION Do not upgrade DD OS until the in-progress storage migration is complete. } \\$ - Storage migration cannot start when the file system is disabled or while a DD OS upgrade is in progress, another migration is in progress, or a RAID reconstruction is in progress. - Note: If a storage migration is in progress, a new storage migration license is required to start a new storage migration operation after the in-progress migration completes.
+The presence or absence of a storage migration license is reported as part of the upgrade precheck. - All specified source enclosures must be in the same tier (active or archive). - There can be only one disk group in each source enclosure, and all disks in the disk group must be installed in within the same enclosure. - All disks in each destination enclosure must be of the same type (for example, all SATA or all SAS). - After migration begins, the destination enclosures cannot be removed. - Source enclosures cannot be removed until migration is complete and finalized. - The storage migration duration depends on the system resources (which differ for different system models), the availability of system resources, and the data quantity to migrate.
 Storage migration can take days or weeks to complete.